Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Results

-The following Propositions are the basic results concerning stabilisation of a divisible sandpile.
-Their proofs are analogous to their counterparts in the nearest neighbours case, presented in \cite{Levine2016}, to ensure the article is self-contained, we will state them and sketch their proofs in the next section.
-In all of them, $\alpha \in (0,\infty)$ and we consider the toppling to the done according to Algorithm~\ref{alg-divisible-long-range}.
+The following lemma is a simple result concerning stabilisation of a divisible sandpile model.
+The proof is analogous to the counterpart in the nearest neighbours case, which can be found in Lemma~7.1 in \cite{Levine2016} and will be left for the reader.
+We consider $\alpha \in (0,\infty)$ and the toppling defined according to Algorithm~\ref{alg-divisible-long-range}.